mikefarah/yq/README.md

 Flags:
   -h, --help          help for yq
-  -P, --prettyPrint   pretty print
+  -I, --indent int    sets indent level for output (default 2) -P, --prettyPrint   pretty print
-  -j, --tojson        output as json
+  -j, --tojson        output as json.
+By default it prints a json document in one line, use the prettyPrint flag to print a formatted doc.
   -v, --verbose       verbose mode
   -V, --version       Print version information and quit